GreffMASTER/DaPong/README.md

 # dapong
  A simple pong game, made using Python + Pygame

+ You must install PyGame in order to run this game.
+ You can install it using 'pip install pygame'.